aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

 You can also set a destination bucket from a different account as the replication destination.

-In this case, the bucket policy for the destination bucket is required, but CDK will automatically configure it.
+In this case, the bucket policy for the destination bucket is required, to configure it through CDK use  `addReplicationPolicy()` method to add bucket policy on destination bucket.
+If you need to ovveride the bucket ownership to destination account pass the account value to the method to provide permissions to override bucket owner.
+`addReplicationPolicy(bucket.replicationRoleArn, true, '11111111111')`;

 However, if the destination bucket is a referenced bucket, CDK cannot set the bucket policy, so you will need to [configure the necessary bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-walkthrough-2.html) separately.